Woodbridge NJ Refusal Charges

 Penalties for Refusal in NJ

 As indicated above, the penalties for Refusal in New Jersey are essentially the same as penalties incurred from Driving While Intoxicated charges.
-This includes a 7 month-1 year license suspension for first offense, 2 years for second offense, and ten 10 years for third offense.
+This includes a license suspension until an ignition interlock device has been installed for between 7 months and 1 year for first offense, a driver’s license suspension for 1 to 2 years for a second offense, and suspension of your driver’s license for 8 years for a third offense.
+For second, third, and subsequent DWI offenses, you will also be required to have an ignition interlock device installed during the period of suspension, and for 2 to 4 years after your license is restored.
 Please visit our DWI and Refusal Penalties Page for more information.

 Can I Refuse to Take a Breath Test in New Jersey?